Starship flight test 1: Starship

 Developed by SpaceX, Starship is a super heavy-lift launch vehicle, the largest and most powerful ever developed.
 Standing 121 m tall, it is projected to be able to carry 150 MT of payload in a fully reusable configuration.
 Its 33 first-stage Raptor engines nominally generate more than 16000000 lbf of thrust.
 This is roughly twice that of NASA's Saturn V (7,750,000 lbf) which flew between 1967 and 1973; more than NASA's SLS, which produced 8800000 lbf of thrust at liftoff in 2022; and well above the 10000000 lbf of thrust from the 30 engines that powered the Soviet Union's N1 rocket between 1969 and 1972.

-On its first orbital test flight, Starship broke the N1's half-century-old record for the most powerful rocket-stage ever launched.
+On its first test flight, Starship broke the N1's half-century-old record for the most powerful rocket-stage ever launched.

 Both of Starship's stages are designed to perform controlled landings at the launch site enabling them to fly multiple times.
 SpaceX plans to use the launch vehicle for launching satellites, space tourism, and interplanetary spaceflight.